-And with so much to do, it can be tempting to try and do everything at once.
+And with so many different things that teachers manage, it can be tempting to try and do everything at once.

 But the truth is, that’s just not possible.
 And when you try to take on too much at once, you end up feeling overwhelmed and stressed out.

 Instead of trying to do everything at once, focus on one task at a time, from the most important and urgent to the least.

 By prioritizing important tasks, you can ensure that you’re giving each task the attention it deserves and making progress on the things that are most essential.

 4. Do your hardest tasks first

-Speaking of prioritizing your tasks, that also usually means doing the most difficult tasks on your to do list first.
+Speaking of prioritizing your important tasks, that also usually means doing the most difficult tasks on your to do list first.